danielatripon/CoolApp/README.md

 # CoolApp
-Mobile app developed for homework
+Mobile app developed for homework.
 Please see code on Master branch.